jarun/googler/README.md

 If you use fish shell, add the following in `~/.config/fish/config.fish`:
 <pre>set -x PYTHONIOENCODING UTF-8</pre>
 Ref issue [#21](https://github.com/jarun/googler/issues/21).
+2. `googler` may show fewer number of results than you expect, for example if you fetch only a singe result (`-n 1`) it may not show ay results.
+The reason is Google shows some Google service (like Youtube) results, map locations etc. depending on your geographical data, which `googler` tries to omit.
+In some cases Google (the web-service) doesn't show exactly 10 results (default) on a search.
+While these can be fixed, it would need more processing and take more time.
+We chose to omit these results as far as possible.
+You can just navigate forward to fetch the next set of results.

 # Developers

 Copyright (C) 2008 Henri Hakkinen
+Special thanks to @jeremija, @shaggytwodope, @zmwangx and @Narrat for their contributions and efforts in spreading `googler`.

 Modified (2015) by [Arun Prakash Jana](mailto:engineerarun@gmail.com)